MohammedAyanSyed/projects/web-scraping-projects/Books_Scraping/readme.md

 This project scrapes book data from [Books to Scrape](http://books.toscrape.com/), a practice website designed for learning web scraping
 ## 📝 Introduction
-* A collection of Python scripts for scraping and extracting data from websites
+* A collection of Python scripts for scraping and extracting data from website
 * It uses Python along with Requests for fetching HTML pages and BeautifulSoup for parsing and extracting information.

 ## 🧱 Folder Structure